carbon-language/carbon-lang/docs/project/principles/safety_strategy.md

 -   Writing good test coverage, including unit, integration, and system tests.

--   Generating coverage-directed fuzz testing to discover bugs outside of manually authored test coverage, especially for interfaces handling untrusted data.
+-   Implementing coverage-directed fuzz testing to discover bugs outside of manually authored test coverage, especially for interfaces handling untrusted data.
 Fuzz testing is a robust way to catch bugs when APIs may be used in ways developers don't consider.